Current Affairs

 Hackers have been responsible for an estimated 11 billion euros worth of damage worldwide in 2018, a figure that's constantly rising and underestimates reality, as many victims prefer to keep silent to preserve their image.

-Even if, officially, no one is giving in, the hackers are calling the shots, to the point of recently demanding 50 million euros from French retail companies.
+Even if, officially, no one is giving in, the hackers are calling the shots, recently demanding 50 million euros from French retail companies.

 A fight for recognition